MiniZinc/minizinc.github.io/challenge2023/challenge.md

 MiniZinc Challenge, however we may need to make some modifications to them in order to ensure they are suitable for the challenge.

-The sooner they are submitted the better, the deadline is **Fri, 6 May 2023**.
+The sooner they are submitted the better, the deadline is **Fri, 2 June 2023**.
 The call for problem submission is available [here](call_for_problems.html).
 Please feel free to distribute it.

 ### Rules